omeka/omeka-s-enduser/docs/sites/site_pages.md

 ### Browse preview

-Allows you to add a block of resources on a page, identically to the "Items" and other browse page included with your Omeka site.
+Adds a block of resources on a page, identically to the "Items" and other browse page included with your Omeka site.

 ![Browse Preview block with the query element](sitesfiles/sitepg_browsepreview_query.png)